spartan4cs/slack-clone/README.md

 # slack-clone

-This is clone app.
+This is Slack Webapp app.

-I am using
+I am using below tech

 1. ReactJs
 2. Google Auth(firebase)